IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

 ## Content types and extensions

-Web actions invoked through the platform API either have to set thje HTTP response `content-type` explicitly within the action function or the caller must append a content extension on the URL so the platform will set the `content-type` on the function's behalf.
+Web actions invoked through the platform API either have to set the HTTP response header's `content-type` explicitly within the action function or the caller must append a content extension on the URL so the platform will set the `content-type` on the function's behalf.

 The platform supports the following content type extensions: `.json`, `.html`, `.http`, `.svg` or `.text` for the request.
 If no content extension is provided, the platform defaults to `.http`.